Mac Not Enough Disk Space? Here's How to Clear Space

 Once you have installed an application, its DMG files are basically useless.
 Since most apps don't remind you to delete their DMG files after installation, you’ll eventually wind up with a pile of DMG files that will rob you of valuable disk.

 Luckily, the process of deleting DMG files is quite simple.
 You can either delete them via Finder manually or download BuhoCleaner to save yourself a whole lot of time and effort.

 5. Clear Temporary Files

-Your hard drive probably has temporary files you don't need.
-Although macOS automatically deletes these temporary files, its cleaning effect is limited, which is why more and more people are looking for Mac cleaning software to do this for them.
-Removing temporary files may not speed up your Mac, but it will free up some valuable disk space for you.
+Your hard drive most likely has some temporary files you don't need.
+Removing them may not speed up your Mac, but it will free up some valuable disk space for you.